mitchest/rcp-cluster-parallelisation/README.md

 This repo provides code related to the following two papers:

-  Foster, Hill and Lyons (201x) "Ecological Grouping of Survey Sites when Sampling Artefacts are Present".
+  + Foster, Hill and Lyons (201x) "Ecological Grouping of Survey Sites when Sampling Artefacts are Present".
 Journal Name: XX(X), XXX–XXX.
 DOI: 10.xxxxx/xxx

-  Lyons, Foster and Keith (201x) "Simultaneous vegetation classification and mapping using a statistical model".
+  + Lyons, Foster and Keith (201x) "Simultaneous vegetation classification and mapping using a statistical model".
 Journal Name: XX(X), XXX–XXX.
 DOI: 10.xxxxx/xxx

 The purpose of this repo is not necessarily to reproduce results form those papers, but to provide guidence for how analysis with the R package {RCPmod} can be parallelised on a (relatively generic) computing cluster.
+You would want (have) to do this when your analysis reaches 1000's of observations and 100's of species.
 The data itself can be found at this repo:
 https://github.com/mitchest/rcp-survey-artifacts

 ### Running code ###